helloworld1/FreeOTPPlus/README.md

 * Search bar to search token
 * Provide more token details for better interoperatibility with other apps
 * Utilize modern camera hardware to scan QR code faster
+* Option to require Biometric / PIN authentication to launch the app
+* Heuristic based offline icon for tokens of 250+ websites.
 * More settings to customize the app functionality

 Most part of the code is re-written with modern Jetpack libraries and Kotlin language.